tomasherceg/dotvvm-docs/Pages/how-to-start-upgrade-to-2-0.md

 ### 1. ValueType property on TextBox, Literal and GridViewTextColumn

 The `ValueType` property was needed whenever you worked with date or numeric values in `TextBox`, `Literal` or `GridViewTextColumn` controls.
-In **DotVVM 2.0**, this property was made obsolete and is not used by the framework.
+In **DotVVM 2.0**, this property was made obsolete and is not used by the framework - the type of the data-bound value is inferred automatically.

 <br />